 Step 4: Use pull request to promote changes to production

-Since you can't push straight to master anymore, you will need to use pull requests to deploy to production.
-Once the pull request is created, you simply need to merge the changes to master to trigger the deployment pipeline.
+Since you can't push straight to main anymore, you will need to use pull requests to deploy to production.
+Once the pull request is created, you simply need to merge the changes to main to trigger the deployment pipeline.

 After the merge, you can go to the Pipelines section of your repository to see the deployment in action.